ultimatesource/denovogear/denovogear-code/README.md

 # Rough Draft Instructions for using denovogear
-Authors: Don Conrad, Avinash Ramu and Reed Cartwright
+Authors: Don Conrad, Avinash Ramu ( aramu at genetics dot wustl dot edu ) and Reed Cartwright

+## RELEASE NOTES
+v0.5.1
+Fixed bug in triallelic configuration.
+Some trialleic denovo configurations were being called incorrectly.

 ## COMPILING
 Compilation requires CMake.
 You can download CMake installers from the CMake